 3. The Structure of Current Legal Protections Likely Impacts Senior Citizens Disproportionately (Or, What We Guess)

 This ‘report, aggregate, classify, act’ pattern of current MLM legal protections contains many pitfalls for the average consumer, but likely disproportionately impacts senior citizens.
 All reports of potential fraud represent only a small fraction of all existing fraud.
 However, this underreporting trend is exacerbated when the defrauded individuals are older.
 One state-level report suggested that this underreporting of all elder fraud could be as low as one report out of every forty-four instances.
 And this financial exploitation is occurring at high rates.
 In a single year, between three and six percent of senior citizens experience financial exploitation or fraud.
 The reasons for senior-specific underreporting are somewhat under-explored, but likely include similar factors to overall underreporting of elder abuse.
 According to the National Center on Elder Abuse, these general underreporting explanations include “an older person’s fear of retaliation by the offender, reluctance to disclose the incident because of shame or embarrassment, concern they will be institutionalized, dependency on the offender, and an inability to report because of physical limitations or cognitive impairments.”
-When basing legal action against usury MLMs on aggregation of reports, it is therefore likely that senior victims are underrepresented due to their underreporting of financial fraud.
+When basing legal action against usurious MLMs on aggregation of reports, it is therefore likely that senior victims are underrepresented due to their underreporting of financial fraud.

 This elderly fraud underreporting trend is complicated and likely exacerbated in the MLM sphere by the complexities of family/friend financial exploitation.
 Many MLM participants become involved through a friend or a family member and MLM participants often target family members and friends to make sales.
 At the same time, financial abuse by family members is likely dramatically underreported.
 While pressured MLM sales tactics are known to deleteriously impact bonds with family members, senior citizens are often more reliant on those same family members, leading to lower reporting of family member perpetrators.
 This underreporting of financial fraud based specifically on family ties is also understudied, but the fact that at least one study identified 3.5% of seniors as having experienced family-perpetrator financial fraud over the past year is worrying for a structure that relies on reporting to initiate cases.